Word-level Embeddings for Cross-Task Transfer Learning in Speech Processing: Spoken word encoder

-Each sample used for training the speechVGG was augmented using SpecAugment \cite{Park2019SpecAugment:Recognition} to improve the generalization capacity of the feature extractor.
+Each training sample was augmented using SpecAugment \cite{Park2019SpecAugment:Recognition} to improve the model's generalization capacity.
 The augmentation was applied by replacing random blocks of time and frequency bins (no more than 50\% in each dimension) in the spectrograms with mean values.
-Such combination of zero-padding and augmentation facilitated the extraction of speech features in the model.
-We hypothesize that the zero-padding allows the model to learn to identify parts of input containing speech, while augmentation makes the learned representations generalized.
+To address the varying duration of words, each time-frequency representation of a word was randomly padded with zeros to a size of 128 x 128, corresponding to a 1024-ms-long segment.
+Such a combination of zero-padding and augmentation facilitated the extraction of speech features in the model.
+We hypothesize that the zero-padding allows the model to learn to identify parts of the input containing speech, while augmentation makes the learned representations generalized.

-Each configuration of speechVGG was trained using cross-entropy loss for 30 epochs via ADAM optimizer~\cite{Kingma2014Adam:Optimization} with a learning rate set to $5\times10^{-5}$.
-All of the considered configurations of speechVGG yielded classification accuracy of over 92\% suggesting successful training and knowledge acquisition.
+Each configuration of the encoder was trained via cross-entropy loss for 30 epochs using ADAM optimizer with a learning rate set to $5\times10^{-5}$.
+For all of the considered training configurations the model yielded over 92\% accuracy in the word classification task (on held-out data), therefore indicating successful training and knowledge acquisition.